Morkalork/ecma-essentials/README.md

 ## Spread operator

-You can now spread the elements of an array:
+You can spread the elements of an array:

 ```js
 const turtles = ['Mike', 'Leo', 'Raf', 'Donny'];